NetApp-StorageGRID/storagegrid-dmc/README.md

     python --version
     ```

-2. Ensure pip and setuptools is installed.
+2. Ensure pip and setuptools is installed, and your python path is pointing to python 2.7 libraries

     **Note**: If you are running Python 2.7.9 and above then you can skip this step.

     ```
     sudo easy_install pip
     sudo pip install --upgrade setuptools pip
+    $ echo $PYTHONPATH
+    /usr/lib/python2.7/
     ```

 3. Ensure Git is installed.